This document offers some instructions on how to convert an old IML file into TEI.

 Before you start, make sure you know the full path to the ISE repository checkout

 on your computer.
 For example, it may be something like /home/you/ise2.
-Inside that folder, you’ll need to find the content directory, which will be somewhere
+Inside that directory, you’ll need to find the content folder, which will be somewhere

 like /home/you/ise2/trunk/eXist/db/apps/iseapp/content.
 You will need to supply this path to the transformation.